 My consultation fee includes my working with the attorney of your choice to incorporate laundromat specific terms of purchase which will both protect you and significantly improve your deal.
-It makes no difference where, in the U.S.A or Canada, he or she practices, my purchase agreement clauses will enable him or her to provide you with the best laundromat specific legal representation possible.
+It makes no difference where he or she practices law – my purchase agreement clauses will enable him or her to provide you with the best laundromat specific legal representation possible.

 In some cases, I am available to personally represent you.
-Information on legal representation is available here: Gary Ruff Legal Representation Retainer*.
+Information on legal representation is available from the above menu.
 You can verify Gary’s N.Y.
 State Bar membership here.